RobJacobson/ws-dottie/README.md

 > **Say hello to Dottie, your friendly TypeScript companion for Washington State transportation APIs**

 Meet Dottie - she's not just another API wrapper, she's your cheerful guide through Washington State's transportation data jungle.
 Whether you're tracking ferries across Puget Sound or monitoring traffic on I-5, Dottie makes it feel like you're chatting with a knowledgeable friend who happens to have real-time access to every traffic camera, weather station, and ferry terminal in the state.

-WS-Dottie is a delightful TypeScript client library that wraps the Washington State Department of Transportation (WSDOT) and Washington State Ferries (WSF) APIs with smart caching, strict typing, automatic use of JSONP data fetching in browser environments to avoid CORS concerns, and seamless React Query integration.
-This little library allows you to fetch free, real-time commuter data with ease!
+This delightful TypeScript client library provides easy access to Washington State's rich transportation data - from real-time ferry locations to traffic cameras, weather stations, and highway alerts.
+Whether you're building a hobby project to track your daily commute or developing enterprise applications for transportation planning, WS-Dottie gives you a safe, reliable way to tap into this data firehose with smart caching, strict typing, automatic JSONP data fetching in browser environments to avoid CORS concerns, and seamless React Query integration.

-## ✨ Features
+## ✨ What You Can Build

-- 🚗 **WSDOT APIs**: Highway alerts, traffic flow, travel times, toll rates, weather, cameras, and more
-- 🚢 **WSF APIs**: Vessel locations, terminal wait times, schedules, fares, and real-time data
+- **🚢 Ferry Tracking Apps** - Real-time vessel locations, terminal wait times, and sailing schedules
-- 🔄 **Smart Caching**: Built-in TanStack Query integration with optimized caching strategies
-- 🌐 **Cross-Platform**: Automatic JSONP for web browsers, native fetch for Node.js
-- 📱 **React Ready**: Hooks for all APIs with automatic cache management
-- 🎯 **TypeScript**: Full type safety with comprehensive type definitions
-- 🚀 **Tree-Shaking**: Only import what you need to keep bundles small

-## 📦 Installation
+- **🚗 Traffic Monitoring Dashboards** - Live traffic flow, travel times, and highway alerts
+- **🌤️ Weather & Road Condition Apps** - Weather station data and mountain pass conditions
+- **📷 Camera Feeds** - Access to hundreds of traffic cameras across Washington
+- **💰 Toll Rate Calculators** - Real-time toll pricing for planning trips
+- **🚛 Commercial Vehicle Tools** - Bridge clearances and vehicle restrictions
+- **🌉 Border Crossing Apps** - Wait times and conditions at border crossings

+## 🚀 Quick Start

+### 1. Get Your Free API Key

+Visit the [WSDOT Developer Portal](https://wsdot.wa.gov/developers/api-access) and sign up with just your email address.
+No credit card required - the API is completely free.

+### 2. Install WS-Dottie

 ```bash
 npm install ws-dottie
 ```

-## 🔑 API Key Setup
+### 3. Configure Your API Key

-Get your free API key from [WSDOT Developer Portal](https://wsdot.wa.gov/developers/api-access):
+**Option A: Environment Variables (Recommended)**
 ```bash
 # For Node.js applications
 export WSDOT_ACCESS_TOKEN=your_api_key_here